-The load transfer coefficients used in these pavement designs are 2.9 for Local Type A and Local Type B, using aggregate interlock reinforcement, with edge support (curbs) and given the traffic count for the street classifications (ESALs).
-We recommend dowels for Local B roadways.
+The load transfer coefficients used in these pavement designs is 2.9 Collectors, using aggregate interlock reinforcement, with edge support (curbs) and given the traffic count for the street classifications (ESALs).
+We recommend dowels for Collectors roadways.

 Drainage Coefficient

 The drainage coefficient characterizes the quality of drainage of the subbase layers under the concrete slab.
 Good draining pavement structures do not give water the chance to saturate the subbase and subgrade; thus, pumping is not as likely to occur.